Assassination of Gertrude of Merania: Background

-Her blatant favoritism towards her German kinsmen and courtiers stirred up discontent among the native lords.
-His younger brother Berthold was appointed Archbishop of Kalocsa in 1206 and was made Ban of Croatia and Dalmatia in 1209.
-His another two brothers, Ekbert, Bishop of Bamberg, and Henry II, Margrave of Istria, fled to Hungary in 1208 after they were accused of participating in the murder of Philip, King of the Germans.
-Andrew granted large domains to Bishop Ekbert in the Szepesség region (now Spiš, Slovakia).
-Andrew's generosity towards his wife's German relatives and courtiers discontented the local lords.
+Gertrude also expressed blatant favoritism towards her German kinsmen and courtiers, which may have stirred up discontent among the native Hungarian lords.
+Her younger brother Berthold was appointed Archbishop of Kalocsa in 1206 and was made Ban of Croatia and Dalmatia in 1209.
+Two other brothers, Ekbert, Bishop of Bamberg, and Henry II, Margrave of Istria, fled to Hungary in 1208 after they were accused of participating in the murder of Philip, King of the Germans.
+Andrew granted large domains to Ekbert in the Szepesség region (now Spiš, Slovakia).
+Andrew's generosity towards his wife's German relatives and courtiers added to the discontent of the local lords.
 According to historian Gyula Kristó, the anonymous author of The Deeds of the Hungarians referred to the Germans from the Holy Roman Empire when he sarcastically mentioned that "now ... the Romans graze on the goods of Hungary."
-However there is no source for that Gertrude ever appointed German courtiers in his queenly court.
-Although it is possible that the 26th article of the Golden Bull of 1222 ("Hungarian properties cannot be given to foreigners") and the 23th article of the Golden Bull of 1231, which prescribes that foreigners can only get court positions if they stay in Hungary, because such people only "take the country's wealth [abroad]), reflect the negative experiences of Gertrude's favoritism, the few surviving royal donation letters from the period do not prove the mass acquisition of land by the Germans either; the local provost Adolph was granted lands in Szepesség due to the intervention of Gertrude and his brothers in 1209, while a certain Lenguer was granted a small portion in the village Szántó upon the request of Archbishop Berthold.
+However, there is no source suggesting that Gertrude ever appointed German courtiers in her queenly court.
+Although it is possible that the 26th article of the Golden Bull of 1222, which prescribed that Hungarian properties could not be given to foreigners, and the 23rd article of the Golden Bull of 1231, which prescribed that foreigners could only be appointed to court positions if they remained in Hungary (because such people only "take the country's wealth [abroad]"), may reflect a negative response to Gertrude's favoritism, the few surviving royal donation letters from the period do not prove the mass acquisition of land by the Germans either; the local provost Adolph was granted lands in Szepesség due to the intervention of Gertrude and his brothers in 1209, while a certain Lenguer was granted a small portion in the village of Szántó upon the request of Archbishop Berthold.
 Both donations are considered insignificant gains compared to other acquisitions of the period, the beneficiaries of which were members of the native Hungarian elite.
 Officials of the queen's court (for instance, its count or head), including the future assassin Peter, were in all cases Hungarian magnates.